 Satiogen Pharmaceuticals Inc

-The bile acid brake is a metabolic regulatory mechanism which potently suppresses food intake and plasma glucose when excessive amounts of bile acids arrive in the colon and rectum.
-These bile acids are ligands for intraluminal G-protein coupled bile acid receptors on colorectal L-cells which secrete multiple metabolic hormones that regulate satiety and glucose homeostasis.
+Satiogen Pharmaceuticals has discovered a mechanism of action that is a novel target for treating type 2 diabetes and obesity without intervention by systemically absorbed drugs.
+This “Bile Acid Brake” is a metabolic regulatory mechanism which potently suppresses food intake and postprandial glucose when excessive amounts of bile acids arrive in the colon and rectum.
+There, bile acids are ligands for intraluminal G-protein coupled receptors on colorectal L-cells which secrete multiple metabolic hormones that regulate satiety and glucose homeostasis.

 Preclinical experiments tested two concepts for activating the Bile Acid Brake, and the results demonstrated metabolic effects comparable to marketed drugs.
 Clinical studies have confirmed these findings in humans.
 In both cases the active molecules are not absorbed into systemic circulation, an important pharmacological advantage that mitigates the safety concerns typically associated with chronic therapy of metabolic disorders.

 Satiogen is now seeking commercial partners for commercializing its intellectual property covering these two product ideas: a substitute for metformin in gliptin formulations which would offer advantages over the currently marketed products, and an over-the-counter nutraceutical that would reduce body weight and postprandial glucose and would enhance the efficacy of gliptin therapy.

 The Bile Acid Brake is a physiological regulator of body weight and glucose homeostasis intrinsic to the gastrointestinal system: